 UK study reveals that Artificial Intelligence can help healthcare providers diagnose Alzheimer’s earlier and improve patient prognosis.

-“It is too early to talk about the outcomes in terms of treatments but, in this study, we examined how machine learning methods can be used to identify the best course of treatment for patients based on their disease progression or how it could be used to identify new therapeutic targets and drugs,” said Monika Myszczynska, a scientist from the University of Sheffield.
+A study on the applications of machine learning to diagnose and treat neurodegenerative diseases shows promise, says University of Sheffield’s Monika Myszczynska.
+“We examined how to use machine learning methods to identify the best course of treatment for patients based on their disease progression or how it could be used to identify new therapeutic targets and drugs,” she says.